 Foreign body in the mouth: Cat oral foreign bodies can include strings, rubber bands, bones, and other small objects.
 If these are not removed quickly, they can contribute to bad breath.
 If you see a foreign object in your cat's mouth, don't try to remove it yourself.
-You may cause more damage depending on what it is attached to.
+You may cause more damage if it is attached in the gastrointestinal tract somewhere.
 Call your veterinarian or an emergency veterinary clinic immediately.
-You can learn more about why string objects are dangerous for cats in this article "The Dangers of Strings, Ribbons, and Yarn for Cats."
+You can learn more about why string objects are dangerous for cats in this article: "The Dangers of Strings, Ribbons, and Yarn for Cats."

 Foreign bodies can also be swallowed and lead to dangerous obstructions in the esophagus, stomach, or intestines.

 Excessive salivation: Also called hyper-salivation or ptyalism, excessive salivation usually occurs secondary to dental, neurologic, or metabolic disease and can result in significant halitosis.

 Dried and matted fur can collect around the mouth after excessive drooling, which can contribute to a foul smell.
 Lip fold pyodermas (infections around the lips) can form and contribute to the halitosis.
 This is common in cats with certain types of allergies.

 - Neurological disease: A cat's cranial nerves control the movements of his mouth and tongue.
 Any cranial nerve problem can affect the ability to open and close the mouth and control the tongue, resulting in hyper-salivation (see above) and halitosis.
 In addition, food and debris may collect in the mouth since the cat can't properly swallow or remove the excess food, contributing to some potent and terrible breath.